 Because our thoughts are filtered by our conscious mind, what we think may be going on in our body may not be accurate, and we aren’t able to see the full picture.
 With galvanic skin response, we can bypass the filters of our conscious mind and discover what the body is really trying to tell us with a high degree of accuracy.

 To tell the truth

-Along with measuring heart rate, respiration rate, and blood pressure, the polygraph, or lie detector, measures galvanic skin response as questions are asked.
+Perhaps the most well-known use of galvanic skin response is the lie detector test, formally known as the polygraph machine.
+Along with measuring heart rate, respiration rate, and blood pressure, the polygraph measures galvanic skin response as questions are asked.
 A polygrapher is trained and qualified to interpret the responses to the questions, but standardized questioning procedures must be followed to get an accurate reading.

 Initially, the polygrapher asks questions that are obviously true or false, such as “Is your hair blonde?” to establish a baseline reading.
 Questions with answers unknown to the polygrapher are then asked and the readings are compared to the baseline to determine whether the subject is telling the truth.

 Other uses of galvanic skin response allow us to discover how the body is really responding without our conscious filters getting in the way.
 Galvanic skin response is such a valuable way to observe how the body reacts to certain stimuli that it’s been utilized in a wide variety of fields for several decades.
 Some of the areas in which GSR technology is used include:

 - Media and ad testing

 Addressing health issues with biofeedback

 Galvanic skin response and other readings of the sympathetic nervous system can be classified as biofeedback.
 Devices that gather biofeedback help us gain more awareness of the physiological processes going on in our body.
 The idea of biofeedback is that by observing the responses we are getting, we can train ourselves to control our sympathetic responses more effectively.